Complete Guide

 What are AI agents?

 An AI agent is software that can perceive its environment, make decisions, and take actions to achieve specific goals — without needing step-by-step instructions from a human for every task.
+Unlike traditional automation, agents adapt to variation, exercise judgment within defined boundaries, and improve over time.

 Think of the difference between a calculator and an assistant.
 A calculator does exactly what you tell it.
 An assistant understands your goal, figures out the steps, and handles the details.
 AI agents are closer to the assistant end of that spectrum.